 - Correspondence with opposing counsel

 Legal Research Skills

-The best way to learn legal research is do legal research.
+The best way to learn legal research is to do legal research.
 To this end, professors use experiential learning techniques and assign short research exercises throughout the year in addition to the major research projects students complete in both the fall and spring semesters.
 Students learn to research using both print and online sources, with an emphasis on efficiency, accuracy, and cost.
 Time-sensitive assignments expose students to the fast pace of legal practice.

 All of the LComm faculty members were successful attorneys prior to becoming law professors, and they bring a wide range of experiences to the classroom.
 The professors have worked in prestigious law firms in Miami, Los Angeles, San Francisco, New York City, and Washington, DC.
 Three faculty members clerked for judges on the United States Circuit Courts of Appeals.
 One is a former Skadden Public Interest Fellow and another served as an Assistant Public Defender.